Wong Kar-wai: International work (2001–2007)

-Before starting on his next feature, Wong worked on the anthology film Eros (2004), providing one of three short films (the others directed by Michelangelo Antonioni and Steven Soderbergh) that centre on the theme of lust.
-Wong's segment, titled The Hand, starred Gong Li as a 1960s call girl and Chang Chen as her potential client.
+Before starting his next feature, Wong worked on the anthology film Eros (2004), providing one of three short films (the others are by Michelangelo Antonioni and Steven Soderbergh) that centre on the theme of lust.
+Wong's segment, The Hand, stars Gong Li as a 1960s call girl and Chang Chen as her potential client.
 Although Eros was not well received, Wong's segment was often called the most successful.

 Following the difficult production of 2046, Wong wanted his next feature to be a simple, invigorating experience.
-He decided to make an English-language film in America, later justifying this by explaining: "It’s a new landscape.
-It’s a new background, so it’s refreshing."
+He decided to make an English-language film in America, later saying: "It's a new landscape.
+It's a new background, so it's refreshing."
 After hearing a radio interview with the singer Norah Jones he immediately decided to contact her, and she signed on as the lead.
-Wong's understanding of America was based only on short visits and what he had seen in films, but he was keen to depict the country accurately.
-As such, he co-wrote the film (one of the rare times a screenplay was pre-prepared) with author Lawrence Block.
-Titled My Blueberry Nights, it focused on a young New Yorker who leaves for a road trip when she learns that her boyfriend has been unfaithful.
-Cast as the figures she meets were Jude Law, Natalie Portman, Rachel Weisz and David Strathairn.
+Wong's understanding of America was based only on short visits and what he had seen in films, but he was keen to depict the country accurately, so he co-wrote the film (one of the rare times a screenplay was pre-prepared) with Lawrence Block.
+Titled My Blueberry Nights, it focuses on a young New Yorker who takes a road trip when she learns that her boyfriend has been unfaithful.
+Cast as the figures she meets are Jude Law, Natalie Portman, Rachel Weisz, and David Strathairn.

 Filming on My Blueberry Nights took place over seven weeks in 2006, on location in Manhattan, Memphis, Las Vegas, and Ely, Nevada.
-Wong produced it in the same manner as he would in Hong Kong, and the themes and visual style – despite Doyle being replaced by cinematographer Darius Khondji – remained the same.
+Wong produced it in the same manner as he would in Hong Kong, and the themes and visual style–despite Doyle being replaced by cinematographer Darius Khondji–remain the same.
 Premiering in May 2007, My Blueberry Nights was Wong's fourth consecutive film to compete for the Palme d'Or at Cannes.
-Although he considered it a "special experience", the film did not receive positive critical reviews.
-With common complaints that the material was thin and the product uneven, My Blueberry Nights became Wong's first critical failure.
+Although he considered it a "special experience", the film did not get good reviews.
+With complaints that its material was thin and the product uneven, My Blueberry Nights was Wong's first critical failure.